jacomyma/mapping-controversies/_pages/tuto-2-2.md

 ...but first, let's take a break.

+---

 ### Relation to the course readings

-* The process of gettting data through scraping, crawling and calling APIs is covered in **Chapter 6: Collecting and curating digital records** of *Venturini, T. & Munk, A.K.
+* The process of getting data through scraping, crawling and calling APIs is covered in **Chapter 6: Collecting and curating digital records** of *Venturini, T. & Munk, A.K.
 (2021).
 Controversy Mapping: A Field Guide.*

 ### Tools for getting similar data (networks in GEXF or GDF format) from other sources:
 * Networks of users, hashtags, or emojis from Twitter with the [Twitter Streaming Importer plugin for Gephi](https://github.com/seinecle/gephi-tutorials/blob/master/src/main/asciidoc/en/plugins/twitter-streaming-importer-en.adoc).
 Takes a list of words/#tags or a list of users as input.